godiaz/ecommerce/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+Ruby on Rails E-Commerce Created by Hoxton Digital Ltd.